 The paper is organized as follows.
 In Section \ref{sec: pre}, we review some well-known properties of elementary symmetric functions for the readers' convenience.
 In Section \ref{sec: calabi}, we prove Theorem \ref{thm: main}.
 In Section \ref{sec: semi}, we prove Theorem \ref{thm: semiample} based on the arguments in \cite[Section 3]{Mat} with small modifications.
 In Appendix A, we make some remarks on the relation between $(\omega,k)$-subharmonicity and $(\dim X-k)$-positivity in the sense of Andreotti-Grauert.

 \begin{subsection}*{Acknowledgements} The author wishes to express his gratitude to his advisor, Shin-ichi Matsumura, for his invaluable assistance in writing this paper, for suggesting the study of semiample cases, and for his constant support.
+He also thanks Ramesh Mete for helpful comments and discussions, and the anonymous referee for valuable comments.
 This work was supported by JSPS KAKENHI Grant Number JP24KJ0346. \end{subsection}